menu icon

 • Ketchup: As mentioned previously, ketchup is the base of this sauce and gives it body.

-• Sofrito: Sofrito provides the uniquely Puerto Rican or Boricua flavor that will set this sauce apart.
+• Sofrito: Puerto Rican Homemade Sofrito adds the uniquely Puerto Rican or Boricua flavor that sets this sauce apart.

 • Vinegar: Vinegar will give the sauce a more piquant, tart flavor, cutting the sweetness of the ketchup and enhancing the savoriness of the sauce.